mozilla/treeherder/docs/submitting_data.rst

     # Send the collection to treeherder

-    # The OAuth key and secret for your project should be supplied to you by the
+    # The hawk id and secret for your project should be supplied to you by the
     # treeherder administrator.
-    auth = TreeherderAuth('oauth_key', 'oauth_secret', 'mozilla-central')
+    client = TreeherderClient(protocol='https', host='treeherder.mozilla.org',
-    client = TreeherderClient(protocol='https', host='treeherder.mozilla.org', auth=auth)
+                              client_id='hawk_id', secret='hawk_secret')

     # Post the result collection to a project
     #